 - Sponsored university uses serving particular campus groups and institutional purposes.
-Examples of these include programs that have non-university participants but are managed by university personnel and are in alignment with the university’s mission, such as the UPS Music Camp, operated by a School of Music faculty member.
+Examples of these include programs that have non-university participants but are managed by university personnel and are in alignment with the university’s mission, such as the Puget Sound Music Camp, operated by a School of Music faculty member.

 - Hosted uses by campus members or by university alumni/alumnae and friends for events not sponsored by the university.
 Examples of these include programs which are important to the university but do not directly align with the university’s mission, such as the United Methodist Annual Conference.

 - Uses by non-profit groups and organizations with a community service purpose for events not sponsored or hosted by the university.